If you can’t make it to the studio, the last option is to record your show from home. This post will explain how to do it.

 Behringer C-1U (£38)

-Like many broadcast engineers, I don’t normally have a lot of good to say about Behringer, and have had a lot of bad experiences with their hardware.
+Like many broadcast engineers, I don’t normally have a lot of good to say about Behringer, and have had a lot of bad experiences with their hardware failing just after the end of the limited warranty.
 But for the price this is a good entry level microphone and is probably the cheapest you can get, and the overall sound quality is good.

 Rode Smartlav+ (on deal at £38 + £11, £49)